hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 </span>

-This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law (discovered by Clapeyron) 45 years later.
+This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law by 45 years.
 It clearly contains the seed of the molar notion, so Perrin named it after Avogadro.

 Determining the number of molecules in a sample of gas is the same as